MODAL-UNINA/A-Digital-Twin-Framework-for-Urban-Parking-Management-and-Mobility-Forecasting/README.md

 ## Installation

-### 0. Requirements
+### 0. Prerequisites
 All the code can be executed through Docker with nvidia-container-toolkit set up.
+All has been tested with Ubuntu 22.04 LTS.

 ### 1. Build of the Docker Image
-Run the following command from the terminal:
+Run the following in a terminal at the top folder of the project:

 ```sh
 docker compose build
 ```

-this will install all the necessary for the execution of each step.
+this will build all the docker images necessary for the execution of each step.

-### 2. Running the newly generated image as container
+## Execution
+### 1. Preprocessing
+#### Starting the preprocessing container

 Run the following command from the terminal: